 The calculation of notional allowance (Para 68 and 69) on "ceasing to be used" is not in the law.
 The proposal is to change the law so that notional allowance can be allowed to be calculated in the year that the asset is HFS but where the sale did not take place in the same year but only in a subsequent year.
 Alternatively, the IRB can officially allow this tax treatment by way of a departmental practice to avoid having to treat the asset HFS as a "deemed sale" for tax purposes.
+This would enable the "deemed sale" to be deferred until an actual sale takes place and overcome the problem of differing market values on the "deemed disposal" date and actual disposal date.
+In addition, this will avoid the need to revise a prior year assessment.

-6.1.2 In the year that the asset is actually disposed
+6.1.2 In the year that the asset is actually disposed following a "deemed disposal"